jhpyle/docassemble/_docs/documents.md

 Acrobat Pro to insert a "Digital Signature" into the document where you want the signature to appear.
 Give the field a unique name.

-Then, you can use a **docassemble** `attachment` to populate the field with `${ user.signature }` or another reference to an image.
-**docassemble** will trim whitespace from the edges of the image and fit the image into the "Digital Signature" box.
+Then, the signature will be a field, just like a checkbox or a text box is a fill-in field.
+In your `pdf template file`, set the field to `${ user.signature }` or another reference to an image.  **docassemble** will trim whitespace from the edges of the image and fit the image into the "Digital Signature" box.

-For example, here is an interview that populates text fields and a signature into the template [Transfer-of-Ownership.pdf](https://demo.docassemble.org/packagestatic/docassemble.demo/Transfer-of-Ownership.pdf):
+For example, here is an interview that populates text fields and a signature into the template [Transfer-of-Ownership.pdf]({{ site.demourl }}/packagestatic/docassemble.demo/Transfer-of-Ownership.pdf):

 {% highlight yaml %}
 ---